 Pay Difference by Location

-For those looking to make money, Business Intelligence Directors, Seattle provides a pay rate that is 19 percent greater than the national average.
-Business Intelligence Directors will also find cushy salaries in New York (+15 percent), San Francisco (+13 percent), Houston (+12 percent), and Jacksonville (+10 percent).
-Location significantly influences compensation, with Chicago Business Intelligence Directors in Chicago take home the lowest salaries, earning a whopping 35 percent less — than the national average.
+For those looking to make money, Business Intelligence Directors in Seattle enjoy an exceptional pay rate, 19 percent above the national average.
+Business Intelligence Directors can also look forward to large paychecks in cities like New York (+15 percent), San Francisco (+13 percent), Houston (+12 percent), and Jacksonville (+11 percent).
+Location is a huge contributor to overall pay, with Business Intelligence Directors in Chicago take home the lowest salaries, earning a whopping 35 percent less than the national average.
 Not at the bottom but still paying below the median are employers in Philadelphia and Tampa (11 percent lower and 10 percent lower, respectively).

 Related Job Salaries